-The Dundee (pronounced by some as DinDear) athletic club and the Dundee Hysterical Society run a 21km race called the Isandlwana 21 or The Fugitives’ Trail (or something) every January – closest Sunday to the 21st which is when the homeland-defending Zooloos routed the wickedly-invading Poms in 1879 and gave them a well-deserved smack on the snoot.
-After this thrashing Mrs Queen Vic dished out VC’s by the dozen to cover up their embarrassment (or something, take my history lessons with a sack of cerebos).
-The race starts above Isandlwana and ends at Rorke’s Drift.
+The Dundee (pronounced DinDear locally) athletic club and the Dundee Hysterical Society run a 21km foot race called the Isandlwana 21 or The Fugitives’ Trail half marathon every January on the closest Sunday to the 22nd which is when the homeland-defending Zooloos routed the wickedly-invading Poms in 1879 and gave them a well-deserved smack on the snoot.
+After this thrashing Mrs Queen Vic dished out her Crosses by the dozen like smarties to cover up their embarrassment.
+A fig leaf for the Empire’s nakedness, I say.
+‘Have one of her crosses, mate, just don’t tell her what actually happened, mKay?’

 “THE ZULUS ARE AFTER YOU!!
 RUN!

 ‘Course, in my specific case, all the Zooloos running that day were well ahead of me.
 Nevertheless, just like Mrs Queen Vic, the DinDear athletic club dished out Victoria Crosses liberally that day, even to slow coaches.

-The race result was something like this:
+The race result was something like this photo above.

-We crossed the Buffalo at Rorke’s Drift and finished at the famous mission of the same name:
+We crossed the Buffalo river at Rorke’s Drift and finished at the famous mission of the same name: